 - They can be square Daymarks, beacons, or can buoys.

 - They can be lighted or unlighted.
-If lit, they display rapid green flashes or one long flash every few seconds.
+They display rapid green flashes or one long flash every few seconds if lit.

 2. Red lateral aids